YueLiPicasso/intro_ocaml/learnM/yue_eucpp/type/README.md

           )) : ('a ilogic -> 'b logic) Env.t)
       ) :  ('c Core.ilogic -> 'c Core.logic) -> ('a ilogic -> 'b logic) Env.t)
 ```
 The decoration also shows that actually the reifier is generic for all non-recursive type constructors of one type parameter.

+**Tips for Type Annotation**

-To add types for sub-expressions it is [helpful](https://github.com/YueLiPicasso/intro_ocaml/issues/2#issue-1084625874) to draw the tree representation of the expression for easy reference of the expression structure.
+* To manually add types for sub-expressions it is [helpful](https://github.com/YueLiPicasso/intro_ocaml/issues/2#issue-1084625874) to draw the tree representation of the expression for easy reference of the expression structure.
+* The type constructor names `logic` and `ilogic` are shared by both the Core and user defined types.
+Module path qualification is needed to distinguish them for correct type annotation.
+* Always make fresh copies of type expressons, e.g., if  `f : 'a -> 'b`, then  use `'a1 -> 'b1` , `'a2 -> 'b2`, `'a3 -> 'b3` etc for different occurrences of `f`.
+* Type inference is about making fresh copies of types,  performing unification between type expressions, substituting type variables as per the result of unification, and of course  making use of the typing rules of lambda terms.